aceeason/MIST4610groupproject/README.md

 ## Query 4
 ![Query 4](query4.png)

-Query 4 lists all the dates of all the medical encounters that have not been paid for.
-This helps the billing department to identify lost revenue or patients who have received care but have not yet initiated a payment.
+Query 4 lists all the dates of all the medical encounters that have not happened yet.
+This tracks people who have never been to the office before.
+Managers can use this to track potential future clients, and incentivise these patients to come to there practice.

 ## Query 5
 ![Query 5](Query5.png)